opentext/storyteller/docs/stl/empower.md

 They typically grow horizontally with content.
 In the _Empower_ environment they are called _Text Messages_.

-### Singleline Text
+### Single-line Text

-We start with singleline texts, in order to determine simple constructs and individual _character style_ equivalents.
+We start with single-line texts, in order to determine simple constructs and individual _character style_ equivalents.

 #### Empty Fragment